garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 ![alt text](/images/hotspot-dialyzer.png "Hotspot dialyzer")

-In the above we can see that we get roughly the same result as when using `eprof`, though interestingly not exactly the same.
+In the above, we can see that we get roughly the same result as when using `eprof`, though interestingly not exactly the same.
 I'll leave the whys of this up to the reader to find out :)

-With this little overhead when profiling, we can run scenarious that previous would take too long to run when profiling.
-For those brave enough it might even be possible to run always on profiling in production!
+With this little overhead when profiling, we can run scenarios that previously would take too long to run when profiling.
+For those brave enough it might even be possible to run always-on profiling in production!

 The journey with what can be done with [perf] has only started.
-In [PR-4676] we will be adding frame pointer support which will give much more accurate call frames when profiling and, in the end, the goal is to have mappings to Erlang source code lines instead of only functions when using [perf report] and [hotspot] to analyze a perf recording.
+In [PR-4676] we will be adding frame pointer support which will give a much more accurate call frames when profiling and, in the end, the goal is to have mappings to Erlang source code lines instead of only functions when using [perf report] and [hotspot] to analyze a perf recording.